 Health Law Program

-The health care industry comprises more than one-sixth of the entire economy--larger even than the automobile industry.
+The health care industry comprises more than one-sixth of the entire economy—larger even than the automobile industry.
 It is also a large consumer of legal services.
-Law firms ranging from the largest to the smallest provide legal services to hospitals, health insurance companies, nuring homes, physicians' practices, home health agencies, and pharmaceutical and device manufacturers, to name some of the more prominent.
-In addition, many of the larger providers of health care goods and services employ a large number of lawyers in-house.
-Although there are a few areas of health law that are substantively unique--such as Medicare and Medicaid reimbursement, certificate of need requirements, and fraud and abuse prohibitions--much of health law involves the application of other areas of law--such as corporate law, employment law, and real estate law--to the health care industry's special circumstances.
+Law firms ranging from the largest to the smallest provide legal services to hospitals, health insurance companies, nursing homes, physicians' practices, home health agencies, and pharmaceutical and device manufacturers, to name some of the more prominent.
+In addition, many of the larger providers of health care goods and services employ a large number of lawyers in house.
+Although there are a few areas that are substantively unique—such as Medicare and Medicaid reimbursement, certificate of need requirements, and fraud and abuse prohibitions—much of health law involves the application of other areas of law, such as corporate law, employment law, and real estate law to the health care industry's special circumstances.

-This innovative program provides preparation for practice in all aspects of health law and in all types of health care settings.
-Three different tracks--Regulatory and Transactional, Bioethics, or Public Health--permit you to concentrate your efforts in the area that most interests you.
-However, courses in all tracks are open to all students in the program, so that the election of any particular track still permits you a broad base of study in health law.
+The Health Law Program offers more than three dozen courses and prepares students for practice in all aspects of health law and in all types of health care settings.
+Three different tracks—Regulatory and Transactional, Bioethics, or Public Health—permit you to concentrate your efforts in the area that most interests you.
+However, courses in all tracks are open to all students in the program, so the election of any particular track still permits you to obtain a broad base of study in health law.
+In addition to law school courses, students in the Health Law Certificate Program may take up to 6 credits in the Graduate School of Public Health, The Center for Bioethics and Health Law, The Heinz School at Carnegie Mellon University (adjacent to the Pitt campus).

-Most students select Administration, Finance and Governance track, which is the most general of the three.
-It focuses on providing education in the business of health law--the law governing the operation of health care institutions and the law governing the regulation of health care professionals.
-This is the default track, and if you do not select one of the other tracks, this is the one you will automatically be registered in.
+Most students select the Regulatory and Transactional track, which is the most general of the three.
+It focuses on providing education in the business of health law: the law governing the operation of health care institutions and the law governing the regulation of health care professionals.
+This is the default track, and if you do not select one of the other tracks, this is the one in which you will automatically be registered.

-Students also have the opportunity to keep pace with the hottest topics in health law by attending the Pennsylvania Bar Institute's annual two-day Health Law Institute and to learn about careers in health law by attending the annual Student Health Law Conference sponsored by the American Society of Law, Medicine and Ethics.
+Students also have the opportunity to keep pace with the hottest topics in health law by attending the Pennsylvania Bar Institute's annual two-day Health Law Institute and to participate in interschool competitions in health care regulatory and compliance law and in health care transactional law.

 The Health Law Certificate Program offers the following three tracks

-Administration, Finance and Governance is the new name for the traditional Health Law Certificate course of study in existence since 1996.
+Regulatory and Transactional is the new name for the traditional Health Law Certificate course of study in existence since 1996.
 Its focus is on the "business of health law", health care financing, credentialing of health care professionals, and government regulation of the health care system.
-If you have already registered for the Health Law Certificate Program, you are automatically registered in the Administration, Finance and Governance Track.
+If you have already registered for the Health Law Certificate Program, you are automatically registered in the Regulatory and Transactional Track.

 Bioethics focuses on legal aspects of ethical issues arising between doctors, patients, families, and the state.
 It is concerned with problems such as physician-patient decision making, end-of-life decision making, organ transplantation, allocation of scarce resources, genetic engineering, and biomedical research.